LabHMChenABRC/PARE-analysis/Metagene-plot/README.md

 -d <metagenePlot_info_file> contains a header and give density file location and they group for plot -o <output_folder>          metagene plot is saved in pdf here.
 ```
-The below example of <metagenePlot_info_file> will used to create a plot with group1 WT, MutA and group2 WT, MutB
+The below example of <metagenePlot_info_file> will used to create a plot with group1 WT, xrn4-6 and group2 WT, fry1-6
 | file                                 | plotgroup |
 | ------------------------------------ | --------- |
 | Path-of-density/WT.mrna.density      | 1,2       |